openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 When you decide to enable the new loop in cron, follow the log file (and watch Nightscout) to make sure that it is working properly:

-(As of 2/6/17, you can simply type the letter "l", or use the full tail command below to see the logs).
+(For rigs updated to master after 2/7/17 ([here is how to update](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-2/update-your-rig.html)), you can simply type the letter "l" (aka the single letter `l`), or use the full tail command below to see the logs).

 `tail -F /var/log/openaps/pump-loop.log`